sbcshop/PiRelay/README.md

 2. Your code will be downloaded to '/home/pi' directory.
 Use 'ls' command to check the list of directories

 3. 'Test.py' is example code for PiRelay.
 Run test file and play with PiRelay

+### GPIO 4 Relay Not working Fix

+1. Press Start button >> Preferences >> Raspberry Pi Configuration, Then click on Interfaces Tab. and make sure 1-Wire is disabled.